2022–2023 Brazilian coup plot: Formal accusation by the Federal Police

-On 21 November 2024, the Federal Police formally accused Bolsonaro and 36 people for an attempt to overthrow Brazil's democratic institutions, which included planning and ordering the assassination of President-elect Lula, Vice-president-elect Geraldo Alckmin and Supreme Court Justice Alexandre de Moraes in 2022 in order to keep Bolsonaro in power after the legal end of his term.
+On 21 November 2024, the Federal Police formally accused Bolsonaro and 36 people for an attempt to overthrow Brazil's democratic institutions, which included planning and ordering the assassination of President-elect Lula, Vice-president-elect Geraldo Alckmin and Supreme Court Justice Alexandre de Moraes in 2022 to keep Bolsonaro in power after the legal end of his term.
 Most of the accused are top ranking Brazilian military officers who were appointed to government positions during Bolsonaro's presidency.
 The report submitted to the Court by the police stated that Bolsonaro had "full knowledge" about an assassination plot against Lula.
 That same day, Lula acknowledged that he was thankful that an attempt to "poison" him failed.

 Arrest of Braga Netto

 On 14 December 2024, retired army general Walter Braga Netto, who was also Jair Bolsonario's running mate in the 2022 Brazilian presidential election, was arrested and held in Rio de Janeiro after being accused of hindering an investigation, as well as having a role, in the 2022 coup attempt.
 Leading up to his arrest, searches were carried out at Braga Netto's residence in Rio de Janeiro and also the home of retired colonel Flavio Botelho Peregrino in Brasília.